Sanji (One Piece): One Piece manga

+Vinsmoke Sanji (ヴィンスモーク・サンジ, Vinsumōku Sanji) was born as a prince of Germa Kingdom, a floating kingdom composed of several ships on the shells of large snails.
+Vinsmoke Judge sought to regain the family's long lost glory by creating the strongest army, using his expertise as a scientist to create hundreds of clones of his best soldiers.
+Blinded by the pursuit of power, he even experimented on his five children.
+Sora, who didn't like that they would practically become inhuman, tried to undo said experiments by taking a powerful drug.
+However, amongst them, only Sanji was affected by this, being the only one without any powers and with the ability to feel emotions; as such, Judge heavily resented Sanji, deeming him a "failure" and imprisoning him; Sanji was also perpetually tortured and bullied by his brothers.
+With help from his sister Reiju, he escapes and flees Germa 66.
+On his way out, Sanji encounters his father, who demands him to keep his heritage a secret in shame.
+Sanji eventually flees on a cruise ship known as the Orbit.

 While serving as an apprentice cook on a passenger ship, nine-year-old Sanji stands up to a boarding party of pirates led by the infamous "Red Foot" Zeff.
 During the encounter, Sanji is swept into the sea by a massive wave.
 Zeff jumps in after him because of their common dream of finding the All Blue (オールブルー, Ōru Burū), a legendary area where the East, West, North, and South Blue seas meet, containing every kind of fish in the world.
 While castaways together, the pirate saves Sanji's life yet again by giving him all of their food.
 After their eventual rescue, Sanji stays with Zeff for several years and helps him build a floating restaurant, the Baratie (バラティエ).
 Zeff in turn makes him a first-rate cook and teaches him his kick-based fighting style.
 Mirroring Zeff, Sanji will never refuse a starving person a meal, and he uses only his legs when fighting to protect the hands he needs for cooking.
 He has a weakness for women and makes it a principle never to harm one, even if it means his death.
+Eventually, Sanji leaves the Baratie to pursue his own dream and join the Straw Hats, after a chance encounter lead to their defeat of Don Krieg.